cmod/ahab/README.md

 ### Mobi? ###

 Mobi is Kindle's ebook format.
-It's sort of like epub's step-brother.
+It's sort of like EPUB's step-brother.
 If you have a properly produced .mobi file you can publish on the [Kindle Direct Publishing](http://kdp.amazon.com) platform.